 √ Fully knowledgeable of both surgical and prosthetic phase of implant treatment to patients

-√ Attended an AAID Annual meeting, district meeting or educational course in the past two years
+√ Attended an AAID Annual meeting or district meeting in the past two years

 √ Completed at least 50 cases of advanced dental implant treatment